-The essential gene products were involved in the 3-carbon stage of glycolysis, 3 reactions of the TCA cycle, and several points within the PPP.
+The essential gene products were involved in the 3-carbon stage of glycolysis, 3 reactions of the TCA cycle, and several points within the pentose phosphate pathway (PPP).

 The remainder of the central metabolic genes could be removed while E.coli in silico maintained the potential to support cellular growth.